 But when it comes to getting working capital, it’s still a man’s world.
 Women entrepreneurs receive less than 50 percent of funding than their male counterparts.
 On top of that, they typically wrestle with gender bias.
 This is especially visible in certain industries like technology, fashion, and finance, where women were perceived to be less successful and weaker managers than men who hold the same position.

 Fortunately, women business owners now have a variety of financing options with the rise of alternative business lenders.

-Online alternative lending offers a streamlined application and approval process that also makes it convenient for women business owners trying to juggle their many responsibilities.
+Alternative lenders make it convenient for women business owners trying to juggle their many responsibilities.

-“I have four kids,” Misty Cooley, owner of Penick Concrete Services, says.
+“I have four kids,” Misty Cooley, owner of Penick Concrete Services, said.
 “I don’t have time to go to the bank.
 I can do everything online while taking care of my kids at the same time.”

 For women entrepreneurs, there are more options when it comes to raising capital for a small business, from traditional loans offered by their local banks to new types of online financing offered by fintech startups.

 Here’s a quick overview of financing choices for women business owners: